JustinHoyt/sdl_ios_guides/docs/Video Streaming for Navigation Apps/Introduction/index.md

 * Navigation Apps can receive touch events from the video stream.

 ## Connecting an app
 The basic connection is similar for all apps.
-Please follow [Getting Started > Integration Basics](Getting Started/Integration Basics) for more information.
+Please follow the [Integration Basics](Getting Started/Integration Basics) guide for more information.

 The first difference for a navigation app is the `appHMIType` of `SDLAppHMITypeNavigation` that has to be set in the `SDLLifecycleConfiguration`.
 Navigation apps are also non-media apps.